cryologger/ice-tracking-beacon/README.md

 ## 4.0 Results

 The operation of the Cryologger ITBs greatly exceeded expectations, with the operational lifespans of deployments made in 2018 ranging from 310 to 1530 days, and those in 2019 ranging from 333 to 615 days.
 The most frequent causes of loss of communication with the ITBs was due to the eventual deterioration (calving or rolling) or catastrophic break-up of the iceberg and subsequent destruction of the beacon.
-In many cases, it was possible to use remote sensing imagery to observe major break-up events of icebergs that immediately resulted in transmissions from the beacon to cease.
+In many cases, it was possible to use remote sensing imagery to observe major break-up events of icebergs that immediately resulted in transmissions from the beacon ceasing.

 ### 4.1 Iceberg Drift
 A snapshot of iceberg drift tracks recorded from all Cryologger ITB deployments as of December 2023 is shown in Figure 4.
 This data can also be viewed in real-time at: https://cryologger.org/tracking